 Please feel free to use the blog below to share information about General Dermatology or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

-Although an extremely difficult disease to diagnose, lupus appears to have a genetic link and analysis of a family lineage and history may reveal past relatives with the disease.
-Besides for taking a detailed patient history and observing common physical signs such as the butterfly rash, biochemical testing is required.
-Doctors commonly perform a "antinulcear antibody" or an "antiphospholipid antibody" test to determine if the body exhibits the autoimmune disease characteristics of lupus.
+Although an extremely difficult disease to diagnose, lupus appears to have a genetic link, and analysis of a family lineage and history may reveal past relatives with the disease.
+Besides taking a detailed patient history and observing common physical signs such as the butterfly rash, biochemical testing is required.
+Doctors commonly perform an "antinuclear antibody" or an "antiphospholipid antibody" test to determine if the body exhibits the autoimmune disease characteristics of lupus.

-Unfortunately lupus is a lifetime (chronic) disease without a known cure.
+Unfortunately, lupus is a lifetime (chronic) disease without a known cure.
 However, there are ways to treat the flare-ups and symptoms.
 To prevent the widespread inflammation of lupus, patients commonly receive steroid treatment or drugs that suppress the immune system from reacting with itself.
-Pain relievers for the arthritis commonly caused by lupus, allow for most patients to continue performing all of their daily activities.
-Also, non-steroids such as advil and motrin help relieve fevers associated with outbreaks.
+Pain relievers for arthritis commonly caused by lupus, allow for most patients to continue performing all of their daily activities.
+Also, non-steroids such as Advil and Motrin help relieve fevers associated with outbreaks.